Genetic Fact Sheets for Parents

 This major surgical procedure is associated with risks, and individuals who have had a liver transplant must take medication for the rest of their lives to prevent their body from rejecting the donor liver.
 Many factors must be considered before surgery and this option should be discussed thoroughly with your child’s doctors.

 What happens when ASAL deficiency is treated?

 With prompt and lifelong treatment, children with ASAL deficiency may be able to live healthy lives with typical growth and learning.
 Early treatment can help prevent high ammonia levels.
-This lessens the risk for brain damage and mental retardation.
+This lessens the risk for brain damage and intellectual disability.

 Even with treatment, some children still have episodes of high ammonia.
-This can result in brain damage and can cause lifelong learning problems, mental retardation, or spasticity.
+This can result in brain damage and can cause lifelong learning problems, intellectual disability, or spasticity.